 If you have an extra day in Milan, spend it on beautiful Lake Como which is only a short train ride away.
-There are many little villages around the lake you can visit, but the 3 most popular ones are Como, Bellagio, and Varenna.
+There are many little villages around the lake you can visit to enjoy the view of magnificent Italian Alps, but the 3 most popular ones are Como, Bellagio, and Varenna.

 Majority of guides recommend to visit all 3 villages on a day trip.
 That’s exactly what I did.
 Didn’t love it.
 Cramming 3 towns (even small ones) in one day is stressful.
 Besides, there are way too many tourists in Como, so whether you want to buy ferry tickets or use a funicular, you’ll have to wait in lines under burning sun for 30-40 minutes.

 What I’d do instead is visit 2 towns: Varenna and Bellagio.
 But let’s start from the beginning!

 Day 3 — Day Trip to Lake Como

 A little gem of a cafe that serves amazing breakfast!
 By the way, I have a post with all of my favorite breakfast places in Milan, if you are interested.
 Gelsomina is a beautiful spacious cafe with white-washed walls and wrought-iron furniture.
 They make the most amazing croissant with pistachio cream, as well as a range of savory baked goods.

 Gelsomina — Via Carlo Tenca, 5

 An hour train ride from Milan Central Station